Introduction

 "Really."

-"Well come in and sit down.
-Who did you say you were again?"
+"Well, come in and sit down.
+Who did you say you were again?" he asked with the charm and flattery turned up to ten.

 The more they learned the more excited they got.
 They were especially pleased when I mentioned that I had encouraged Fiji to make the Banaba refugees citizens.

-After they were done offering their support and help, I bought tickets for Matt and I, the scientists and the engineer that had also enjoyed the resort, as well as the photographers and security to fly on the local 737 to Nauru International Airport.
+After they were done offering their support and help, I bought tickets for Matt and me, the scientists and the engineer that had also enjoyed the resort, as well as the photographers and security to fly on the local 737-200 to Nauru International Airport.

 "Why didn't we take your plane?
 It's much nicer?" one of the photographers asked.

 "The runway isn't long enough.
-It could probably do it, but it would be tight."
+It might do it but it would be tight.
+Possibly, it'd be stuck there permanently."

 "Is that where your new island is?"